sftcd/openssl/esnistuff/design.md

 ### Make TLS server certs/keys

-Easy-peasy:
+Easy-peasy (if it work:-) ...

+			$ cd $HOME/code/openssl # or wherever you put this, but scripts assume here
+			$ ./config
+			$ make
+			$ cd esnistuff
+			$ make
-			$ ./testserver -K
+			$ make keys
-			...lots of output...

-That'll create a local ``cadir`` with loads of stuff you can ignore.
+That'll create a local ``cadir`` and some others with stuff you can mostly ignore.
-It's ok to blow that away and start over anytime.
+It's ok to blow that away and start over anytime so long as you've not copied key material elsewhere.

-### Make ESNI public/private values

-Also easy, but here's what I did, first create default public/private, then make a directory with a few more:

-			$ ./mk_esnikeys
-			...output...
-			$ mkdir esnikeydir
-			$ cd esnikeydir
-			$ ../mk_esnikeys -o e2.pub -p e2.priv
-			...output...
-			$ ../mk_esnikeys -o e3.pub -p e3.priv
-			...output...
+Each of the commands above produces lots of output of course.

 ### Run Server